flotiq/flotiq-docs/docs/API/content-types.md

 #### Batch content upload

 There is a way to add up to 100 of Content Objects at once.
-It is possible by using `/batch` endpoint (in our example the url would be `https://api.flotiq.com/api/v1/content/blogposts/batch`).
+It is possible by using `/batch` endpoint (in our example the URL would be `https://api.flotiq.com/api/v1/content/blogposts/batch`).
 It can be only `insert` or `insert or update` operation.
-To use `insert or update` you need to set `updateExisting` to `true` in query.
+To use `insert or update` you need to set `updateExisting` to `true` in the query.

 All objects must meet the same conditions as when adding a single object.
-The only difference is array of objects in request body instead of one object.
+The only difference is an array of objects in the request body instead of one object.

 Updating one blog post and adding one new: